albertkjoller/QuotesNMovies/index.md

 <h2> A movie's legacy - how did we respond? </h2>

 The income from ticket sales related to movies are not the only factor for determining the success of a movie - the public opinion on the quality of the movie should also be regarded as an important factor!
 In other words; there are more to a movie's legacy than it's box office sales.

 A good starting point for finding out how movies have been perceived is the [Internet Movie Database (IMDb)](https://www.imdb.com/).
 On IMDb, a wide range of meta-data is connected to movies - for instance, the cast of movies, production company, etc..
 In regards to the legacy of movies it is especially interesting to have a look at the user and critics ratings of movies.

+Range between 1 and 10.

 ###Comment: I think something summary about IMDb data would be nice!
 <img src="./assets/images/movie.png" width="200" />

-###Conc: Sentiment scores do seem (with a first glampse at the data) to be comparable to the other metrics.
-However, it is not
-	observed to be the case that the sentiment scores agree with either critics or users when investigating the selected movie series.
-	We see that it resembles even more the combined user/critic score but is still not significant.
-	Critics and users do not agreee either - thus the sentiment COULD be a valid approach for legacy that is a unique metric and reveals other information than the ratings.
+Could it be that the sentiment that is associated with quotes is related to the rating people generally give a movie on IMDb?
+Or could it be that it resembles the ratings given by critics as critics are more likely to be quoted than regular IMDb voters?
+We re-expressed the sentiment scores calculated from quotes about movies to a rating that is comparable with the IMDb user and critic ratings.
+Let's have a look at it!

 <center>
 <table class="center">